juliosueiras/atlas-vim/README.md

 - [VIM Adventures](http://vim-adventures.com/)

 ## Bug
-create a issue github or send me a email if you want ask me or send a me a message in gitter my email is juliosueiras@gmail.com
+create a issue in github or send me a email if you want ask me or send a me a message in gitter my email is juliosueiras@gmail.com